lalafellsleep/Project_TheStone/Amethyst/README.md

 # !!
 DO NOT DOWNLOAD THIS REPO !!

-lastst stable version get here: http://amethyst.ffxiv.io/
+lastst stable version get here: http://amethyst.ffxiv.io/<br>
+> ok, This Link...
+You can open browser.
+> but If you doesn't using ACTWebSocket, This overlay can't display your encounter data.
+> *Please* below read HOW To USE

 # < HOW TO USE > (EN)
 [ACTWebSocket Download](https://github.com/ZCube/ACTWebSocket/releases)